Hq9afk/os_midterm/README.md

 ---

-## 📌 Ghi chú
+## 📌 Notes

-- Các tác vụ được mã hóa tự động bằng bảng ánh xạ nội bộ.
+- Tasks are automatically encoded using an internal mapping table.
-- Có thể mở rộng sang các mô hình khác như Random Forest, Logistic Regression.
+- Can be extended to other models such as Random Forest, Logistic Regression.
-- Thích hợp cho môi trường hệ điều hành, container scheduler hoặc cloud resource planner.
+- Suitable for OS environments, container schedulers, or cloud resource planners.

 ---

-## 👨‍💻 Nhóm thực hiện
+## 👨‍💻 Team Members

-- Thành viên 1: Huấn luyện & mô hình AI
+- Member 1: AI training & modeling
-- Thành viên 2: Tiền xử lý & tích hợp predictor
+- Member 2: Preprocessing & predictor integration
-- Thành viên 3: Giao diện main.py, test, CSV input
+- Member 3: main.py interface, test, CSV input
-- Thành viên 4: Báo cáo, slide, kiểm thử tổng hợp
+- Member 4: Report, slides, overall testing